junxit/us-congress-bills-112/metadata.md

 - 2012-03-19 — Introduced in House
 - 2012-03-19 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-03-19 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-05-07 — Referred to the Subcommittee on Asia and the Pacific.
+- 2012-05-07 — Referred to the Subcommittee on Terrorism, Nonproliferation, and Trade.
+- 2012-09-19 — Considered under suspension of the rules. (consideration: CR H6134-6137)
+- 2012-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4212.
+- 2012-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-19 — Mrs. Bono Mack moved to suspend the rules and pass the bill, as amended.
+- 2012-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6134-6135)
+- 2012-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6134-6135)
+- 2012-09-19 — The title of the measure was amended.
+Agreed to without objection.